 Spring Vegetable Risotto

-- It’s nice and creamy, with plenty of texture from perfectly al dente arborio rice and an abundance of spring vegetables.
+- Spring green risotto is nice and creamy, with plenty of texture from perfectly al dente arborio rice and an abundance of seasonal vegetables.

 - This recipe is packed with flavor from garlic, leeks, fresh lemon juice and zest, and parmesan cheese.

-- It’s an easy meatless meal that’s made in one pot.
+- It’s an easy vegetarian meal that’s made in one pot.

 - This spring risotto is customizable using your favorite fresh or frozen vegetables, and may be served as a main dish or side dish.